pjain/electrum-btcp/README.rst

 Also be sure to check out::

-    ~/.electrum-zcl/
+    ~/.electrum-btcp/

-    ~/.electrum-zcl/wallets/ has your wallet files - ** back up this folder **
+    ~/.electrum-btcp/wallets/ has your wallet files - ** back up this folder **

-    ~/.electrum-zcl/config has your Electrum connection object.
+    ~/.electrum-btcp/config has your Electrum connection object.

 ---

-The Zclassic Team
+The Bitcoin Private Team